Home Tours in Georgia Five-day tour in Georgia – Caucasus Mountains and Kakheti

 Holy Trinity Church in Gergeti

-After breakfast, departure along the Georgian military road towards Gergeti Trinity Church.
-En route we will visit the Jvari monastery.
+After breakfast, depart along the Georgian Military Highway towards the Gergeti Trinity Church.

 Ananuri fortress